Direct Deposit Program

 - Faculty – Bargaining Unit 3 employees are eligible immediately

-- Staff employees who do not have an expiration date on their appointment must have 40 hours of leave credits available at time of enrollment
+- MPP and Staff employees appointed for at least one year must have 40 hours of leave credits available at time of enrollment (consecutive appointments do not accumulate towards the one year appointment qualification)

 - Student employees are not eligible for direct deposit

-- Hourly, temporary, limited term, emergency hires and special consultants are not eligible for direct deposit
+- Hourly, limited term, emergency hires and special consultants are not eligible for direct deposit

 Employees in a position who qualify deposit enrollment, but have second ineligible position, may sign up for Direct Deposit.
 Payments in all positions will be transmitted through this program.